HaiderMalikk/Mood-Atlas-ALT-Version/README.md

 ```

 ## How the Website Works
-- the user inputs the required stuff and then clicks submit, initally there location is shown on the map
+- the user inputs the required stuff and then clicks submit, initally there location is shown on the map.
-- this submitted data is propigated to the llmprocessing here we first fetch the nearby places by using google maps api and then we use this location data along with the user inputs to proccess the data and generate recommendations
+- this submitted data is propigated to the llmprocessing here we first fetch the nearby places by using google maps api and then we use this location data along with the user inputs to proccess the data and generate recommendations.
-- these recommendations contain data from the json file that the places fetch gave us this data is parsed and sent back to the main page
+- these recommendations contain info about the object that when returned to the frontend can be parsed and extracted for things like location, address etc.
-- once all this is done we display the location on the location card which sits ontop of the map which now displays the recommended place
+- once all this is done we display the location on the location card which sits ontop of the map which now displays the recommended place along with additional info.

 **Ex Data, the places nearby search returns us a json file that looks something like this, this data is needed for the website to work**
 ```json